Jörg Wunsch

 eMail address:

-I'm also a licensed radio amateur (High Frequency AMateur), and recently increased my activities on HF again.
+I'm also a licensed radio amateur (High Frequency AMateur), and increased my activities on HF again in recent years.
 My call signs are Y4 3TL (G.D.R., valid up until Dec 2, 1992) and now DL8 DTL.
 I'm not QRV (and do not plan to be) on packet radio, i prefer CW on the HF bands, as well as experiments (like perhaps LF tests on 135 kHz some day) and constructing own radio equipment.

 I'm a member of the DARC, club S09.